Leighton Library Aims and Objectives

 1. The Library

-The Leighton Library is a category ‘A’ listed building, purpose-built in 1687 to house the book collection of Bishop Leighton (1611-1684) former Principal of Edinburgh University, former Chancellor of Glasgow University, Bishop of Dunblane and Archbishop of Glasgow.
+The Leighton Library is a category ‘A’ listed building, purpose-built in 1687 to house the book collection of Bishop Leighton (1611-1684) former Principal of Edinburgh University, Bishop of Dunblane, Chancellor of Glasgow University, and Archbishop of Glasgow.
 The collection was added to in the 18th and 19th centuries with a number of important volumes.

 2. Organisation Structure and Governance

-The Leighton Library Trust was established in 1701 and in 1925 it registered as a Scottish Charity.
-Currently (February 2022) there are six Trustees and an Executive Group.
+The Leighton Library Trust was established in 1701.
+In 1925 it registered as a Scottish Charity.
+There are six Trustees and an Executive Group.
 The Library is supported by the Friends of the Leighton Library and the Society of Friends of Dunblane Cathedral.
 There are no paid employees; it is managed by volunteers.

 3. Strategic outcomes